dleufer/reversed_strings/README.md

 # [Reversed Strings](https://www.codewars.com/kata/reversed-strings)

-Checking if the remote is set up.
+Checking again if the remote is set up.
 Explain the challenge as completely & clearly as you can.

 _function name_: Function